 From a congregation that is 60% below the poverty line, we have done nearly $50 million in affordable housing.
 And we are among the leaders in second mile/missions giving in our region (and of note to my UMC friends, we always pay 100% of our apportionments!)

 Through the Free Store, we give away over $2 million worth of clothing and household items every year.
-It's all free and our shoppers can come back as many times as they want, but we've never run out.
+It's all free and our shoppers can come back as many times as they want.
+And yet, in a store where everything is given away, we have never run out.
 In fact, there is so much abundance that it piles high and spills over as we try to keep up with the growing piles of donations.

 Our sense of scarcity doesn't have to exist.
 Our economic gaps don't have to exist.
 Our racial disparities don't have to exist.
 Our political inequalities don't have to exist.
 Our societal injustices do not have to exist.